michaelcoyote/michaelcoyote.github.io/_posts/2014-08-15-my-fathers-tools.md

 ### Awk and me.

 My first awareness of the Awk language was when I saw my dad's copy of "The AWK Programming Language".
-I was probably about 10 and computers were for playing games.
+I was about 10 and computers were for playing games.
 When he explained that it was for processing text, my eyes probably glazed over.

-As I started learning about computers, got a computer of my own, and installed Linux/UNIX I remained dimly aware of Awk.
-While I am not a programmer, I learned my way around Perl for my text processing needs and snippets of other things (including Awk) for light duty work.
+As I started learning about computers, got a computer of my own, and installed Linux/UNIX, I remained dimly aware of Awk.
+While I am not a programmer, I learned my way around Perl for my own text processing needs and snippets of other things wrapped up in shell scripts (including Awk) for light duty work.

 Fast forward to a few years ago, and I was getting tired of resorting to Perl to do any sort of text processing of note.
 I had a need to pull data I needed out of a report, select what I needed, do some computation and create a new report.

 I was already using Awk to extract the columns, so I added a bit of logic and regex to extract the lines I needed.
 With slightly more effort I was able to compute and report the data I wanted.

 ### Not your Father's Awk.

 I now find myself using Awk all the time, especially to prepare data for use in spreadsheets and databases.
 Data often comes to me poorly formatted and Awk has been a lifesaver in cleaning up data to prepare for use.

+While there are a number of good general tutorials on Awk out on the internet as well as many example scripts and one-liners that can be modified to meet your needs, I didn't really see anything along the lines of a "getting started" guide to take new users through creating an Awk one liner to process some text.

+### Awk script structure

+Awk is a very simple scripting language.
+Where there are a number of expressesions that can be evaluated and commands that can be executed, the structure of a line in an Awk script is:

+    condition { action }

+-- The condition can be any evaluated expression (e.g. a RegEx), or it can be BEGIN or END.
+The condition is true if omittied.
+-- The action can be a command or series of commands.

+### Writing a one line Awk command

 Below is an example of the sort of basic stuff I do with awk.
-I knocked this together in a few minutes and is a demonstration of basic functionality.
+I knocked this together in a few minutes and is a demonstration of basic functionality and how I go about writing an Awk script.
 I might spend a bit more time if I was doing something for work, but maybe not.
+YMMV.

 Let's look at an average Linux system log.
 In this case syslog on Debian.
 I'll used the most recently rotated out "syslog.1" file (I've manually cut out a number of lines since it's pretty big).